Status Of The Patio Garden: April 2021

 Yesterday, I had my 17-year-old grandson, Riley, come over after school and bring two bags of potting soil from my car to the patio.
 A guy at the nursery carried them to the car for me.

-I purchased these yellow petunias as a hanging plant, and I removed the hanging part.
+I purchased these yellow petunias as a hanging plant, but I removed the hanging part and placed them here.

-The cold winter killed off my other rosemary plant, and I missed having rosemary in my garden.
+The cold winter killed off my rosemary plant, and I missed having rosemary in my garden.

-I took two seed packets of morning glories, mixed them up, and scattered them around.
-They began to appear within less than a week.
+I took two seed packets of morning glories, mixed them up, and scattered them around in the pots.
+They began to appear in less than a week.

 I’ve always been accustomed to hard-shell morning glory seeds that you nick and soak overnight.
 However, these were just lightweight seeds, similar to those of zinnias.